daniel-rusu/pods4k/immutable-arrays/README.md

     fun withdraw(amount: Money) {
         // Compiler warning: Synchronizing by ImmutableArray<Person> is forbidden synchronized(accountHolders) {
-            // Oops, the synchronized function accepts any type instead of an immutable array type, so it's auto-boxed
+            // Oops, the synchronized function accepts Any type instead of an immutable array type, so it's auto-boxed
-            // into a new temporary tiny wrapper object, and we're meaninglessly synchronizing on that temporary wrapper balance -= amount
+            // into a new temporary tiny wrapper, and we're meaninglessly synchronizing on that temporary wrapper balance -= amount
         }
     }